Skip to main content Click to view our accessibility statement

-Before levodopa crosses the blood-brain barrier, the COMT and DDC enzymes may metabolize levodopa.
-See Important Safety Information.
-Before levodopa crosses the blood-brain barrier, the COMT and DDC enzymes may metabolize levodopa.
-See Important Safety Information.
+Graphic: Before levodopa crosses the blood-brain barrier, the COMT and DDC enzymes may metabolize levodopa.
+See Important Safety Information Graphic: Before levodopa crosses the blood-brain barrier, the COMT and DDC enzymes may metabolize levodopa.
+See Important Safety Information

-When the DDC enzyme is inhibited by carbidopa, COMT becomes the predominant peripheral metabolic pathway for levodopa2,3,6,7,9,10
+When the DDC enzyme is inhibited by carbidopa, COMT becomes the predominant pathway for metabolizing levodopa, decreasing concentrations in the periphery2,3,6,7,9,10

 • Brain icon